Uniqueness for stochastic differential equations in Hilbert spaces with irregular drift: Proofs

 \subsection{Integral estimates and proof the of main result}

-After the results on the averaging properties of Gaussian measures in the previous subsection, we are now ready to proceed with the proof of the main result.
-We do so by applying a stochastic sewing argument in Hilbert spaces.
-First, we recall the stochastic sewing lemma for Hilbert space valued stochastic processes (see \cite[Theorem 3.1]{Le}); then we apply it in Lemma~\ref{lem:comparison} to capture the regularization effect of $Z$ perturbed by generic processes.
-We then apply this result for the specific perturbation given by the drift part of mild solutions to \eqref{eq:mainSDE} in order to prove the main theorem, Theorem~\ref{thm:main}.
+After the results on the averaging properties of Gaussian measures in the previous subsection, we now proceed with the proof of the main result.

+First, we recall our main technical tools: the stochastic sewing lemma for Hilbert space valued stochastic processes \cite[Theorem 3.1]{Le} and the taming singularities lemma \cite[Lemma~2.3]{BFG}.
+One feature of our proof strategy for strong uniqueness is that we do buckling \textit{simultaneously} in two spaces: $\C^\tau([0,1],H)$ and $\C^{\tau-\frac\rho2}([0,1],H^\rho)$ for certain values of $\tau,\rho>0$.
+Accordingly, we must capture the regularization effect of $Z$ perturbed by generic processes both in $H$ and in $H^\rho$.
+This is achieved in \cref{lem:comparison,c:comparison} by applying a stochastic sewing argument in Hilbert spaces under \cref{a:manyineq}, which introduces additional parameters that allow us to fine tune between these spaces.
+We then apply this result to the specific perturbation given by the drift part of mild solutions to \eqref{eq:mainSDE} in order to prove existence and uniqueness.
+Finally, in \cref{lem:exponents}, we show that the assumptions in \cref{thm:main} coincide with \cref{a:manyineq}, and hence \cref{thm:main} follows.

 For $0 \leqslant S < T$, consider the simplices